Mare Acidalium quadrangle: Polygonal patterned ground

 Polygonal, patterned ground is quite common in some regions of Mars.
 It is commonly believed to be caused by the sublimation of ice from the ground.
 Sublimation is the direct change of solid ice to a gas.
 This is similar to what happens to dry ice on the Earth.
 Places on Mars that display polygonal ground may indicate where future colonists can find water ice.
 Patterned ground forms in a mantle layer, called latitude dependent mantle, that fell from the sky when the climate was different.

-Craters
+Impact craters

 Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
 Sometimes craters display layers.
 Since the collision that produces a crater is like a powerful explosion, rocks from deep underground are tossed unto the surface.
 Hence, craters can show us what lies deep under the surface.

+When first formed most craters have a round, bowl shape, as they age material moves in from the walls and from the sky this making the crater flatter.
+On Mars, ice-covered dust falls from the sky.

 Mud volcanoes

 Large areas of Mare Acidalium display bright spots on a dark background.
 It has been suggested that the spots are mud volcanoes.
 More than 18,000 of these features, which have an average diameter of about 800 meters, have been mapped.
 Mare Acidalium would have received large quantities of mud and fluids form outflow channels, so much mud may have accumulated there.
 The bright mounds have been found to contain crystalline ferric oxides.
 Mud volcanism here may be highly significant because long lived conduits for upwelling groundwater could have been produced.
 These could have been habitats for micro organisms.
 Mud volcanoes could have brought up samples from deep zones that could therefore be sampled by robots.
 An article in Icarus reports on a study of these possible mud volcanoes.
 The authors compare these Martian features to mud volcanoes found on the Earth.
 There study using HiRISE images and CRISM data support the idea that these features are indeed mud volcanoes.
 Nanophase ferric minerals and hydrated minerals found with Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) show that water was involved with the formation of these possible Martian mud volcanoes.